codenotary/codenotary.io/pages/careers/inside_sales_representative.md

 Our technology is novel, therefore we need experienced salespeople who can introduce customers to a new solution and find use cases within the enterprise customer’s environment.

-vChain is the Open Source leader for immutable trust solutions such as [immudb](http://www.immudb.io/).
+CodeNotary is the Open Source leader for immutable trust solutions such as [immudb](http://www.immudb.io/).

 We process tens of millions of transactions every month and are growing fast to new markets and use cases.